Article Updated: 2/1/2021

 The Woman with the Most Beautiful Body

 Numbers are cool, but what do those ideal measurements actually look like?
-The woman who embodied the ideal shape is British model and actress Kelly Brook.
+The woman who embodies the ideal shape is British model and actress Kelly Brook.
 Kelly (pictured below) is 5’6” tall with an approximate bust-waist-hip of 36-27-39.

 Pleasantly surprised?
 You aren’t the only one.
 She’s undoubtedly beautiful, but probably not what you were expecting.

 What Men Want in an Ideal Female Body

-Another study showed that at a subconscious level, most men pretty much dig the same thing and are all attracted to just a few characteristics.
+Another study showed that at a subconscious level, most men pretty much dig the same thing and are attracted to just a few characteristics.
 One of these is having a youthful face and body features.
-This is probably a surprise to absolutely no one.
+This is probably not a surprise.
 But the other thing most likely to attract men is looking both healthy and fertile.

 So what does this all mean?
 Well, put down the cake pop or chia seed pudding because it’s about to get confusing.

 The Purpose of Being Human

-The reason why the ideal body type has large breasts and hips isn’t that men are wired to see them as sexually arousing because of social conditioning.
+The reason why the ideal body type has large breasts and hips isn’t that men have been wired to see them as sexually arousing by social conditioning.
 It’s because, from a scientific point of view, humans were designed to procreate.
-A body with larger hips and breasts (hourglass) is pretty much a sign to men that screams, “I can give birth to your (our) babies!”
+A body with larger hips and breasts (hourglass figure) is pretty much a biological sign to men that screams, “I can give birth to your (our) babies!”

 Larger breasts signal a woman’s ability to feed and nurture a child.
-And since we were designed to procreate, it makes sense that men would be wired to look for the ability in a woman to sustain and nurture what they create.
+And since we were designed to procreate, it makes sense that men would be wired by nature to look for the ability in a woman to sustain and nurture what they create.